wanlima594071/retinal-blood-vessel-segmentation-via-machine-learning/README.md

 First, we standardize each images so that each of the RGB components are scaled from $[0,255]$ to $[0,1]$.
 This assists in creating larger contrast between intensity regions.
 In particular, the retinal images provided are a reddish hue and can be contrasted in a better manner after standardization.

 Our next procedure is to increase the size of the training samples.
 Several attempts were made to enhance the dataset available for training.
 Initially, we cut the images into 4 equal quadrants.
 This produces 80 training segments from the original 20.
 We consider symmetric padding for this set of data, since the quadrants are not in the proper size for fitting the reduced U-Net model.
 Next we apply shearing and rotation in different degree for those quadrants to generate more training and corresponding truth images.

-The  image prepossessing is also described in the Figure\ref{imagespre}.\\
+The  image prepossessing is  described in the three figures below:
 ![github-small](https://github.com/wanlima594071/retinal-blood-vessel-segmentation-via-machine-learning/blob/master/pro1.png)